 Posted by Linda El Awar in MBA

-As an admissions consultant, I notice that many people struggle to decide which MBA program is right for them.
+As an admissions consultant, I notice that many people struggle to find the right MBA programs for them.
 Getting an MBA is an amazing opportunity to enhance your education, professional skills, and even explore a new geographical region.
 The possibilities are endless!
-But rather than choosing from a generic list of “top MBA programs,” use these tips to tailor your school selection.
+But rather than choosing from a generic list of “top MBA programs,” use these tips to find your perfect MBA program.

-Obviously you should be open to new career opportunities, but you should also have a firm understanding of things you enjoy and are passionate about now, that you would want to explore after you graduate.
+Obviously you should be open to new career opportunities, but you should also have a firm understanding of what you enjoy and are passionate about now.
+Consider your interests as clues into what you might want to explore after you graduate.

-Which skills/function do you want to perform as an area of expertise after you graduate?
-Are you passionate about a particular industry?
+Which skills do you want to perform as an area of expertise after you graduate?
+Are you excited about a particular industry?

-If you have a clear set of skill sets that you are hoping to pursue through an MBA program, this should guide your school selection, i.e. Wharton is known for an exceptionally strong finance program and Northwestern boasts their marketing program.
+If you have a clear set of skill sets that you are hoping to pursue through an MBA program, this will help you find MBA programs, e.g., Wharton is known for an exceptionally strong finance program and Northwestern boasts their marketing program.

-Are you looking to stay or move to in a certain part of the country?
+Are you looking to stay close to home or move to a certain part of the country?
 Are you open to international experiences?

 When I was applying, there was an MBA program in California I was interested in.
-After doing some research I found that its students were heavily reliant upon alumni during their job search, therefore, they mostly remained in California after graduation.
+After doing some research I found that its students were heavily reliant upon alumni during their job search, and therefore mostly remained in California after graduation.
 I disregarded that program option—it wasn't right for me.

 Think about how you want your career experience to be after graduation and apply that to your school selection strategy.

 Suppose you are considering applying to Stanford’s MBA program, but you live in Boston.
-Conduct an online search for something along the lines of “Stanford MBA Boston Alumni” and look for details for a local alumni club.
+Conduct an online search for something along the lines of “Stanford MBA Boston Alumni” and look for a local alumni club.
 Most alumni love to talk about their school experiences.
-Reach out to them and they will be sure to share their experiences.
+Reach out to them and they will often be willing to share their experiences.

 My work schedule was extremely demanding when I was applying to MBA programs so I did not have an opportunity to visit each school on my list before applying.
 I did, however, visit all of my accepted schools before making my final decision.
 I sat in on classes and spent a lot of time engaging with current students.